ollama/ollama/docs/api.md

 #### Response

-The only response is a 200 OK if successful.
+Returns a 200 OK if successful, or a 404 Not Found if the source model doesn't exist.

 ## Delete a Model